ripples/Present/README.md

     - This periodically happens if the Launch URL does not include `http://`.
 - Do you support SSL?
     - Some day.
 We aim to make it easy to add.
+- All of the changes I just made arent showing up even after I made sure the files are updated on the server?
+    - Please make sure you have rebuilt the project or else it won't recognize the new files!